HomeACcessoryKid/Arduino-HomeKit/README.md

 # Arduino-HomeKit
 This is to gather those capable of making an Arduino library to create a HomeKit foundation

-## There is an inititive to develop the code further at the Dutch hacker convention SHA-2017.
+## There is an inititive to develop Arduino code at the Dutch hacker convention SHA-2017.
 See issue#2 for details!

 #This does NOT contain any code or anything.